HamadTria/Network-Tools/Readme.md

 ## Contributing

-We welcome contributions to this project!
+Contributions to this project are welcome!
 If you have any ideas, bug reports, or pull requests, please feel free to contribute.

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.